 In the 1880s, the eugenics movement became popular.
-Eugenics, a practice that aimed to 'improve' the human gene pool by controlling the types of people giving birth to children, was taught as a subject at many universities.
+Eugenics, a practice that aimed to 'improve'

+Source 1 The conical-shaped Hall of Names in the Holocaust History Museum in the Yad Vashem Holocaust complex in Israel the Hall of Names shows around 600 portraits of Jewish Holocaust victims the human gene pool by controlling the types of people giving birth to children, was taught as a subject at many universities.
 For a time, eugenics was supported by people like Winston Churchill, and was government policy in countries such as the United States.
 By the 1930s the popularity of the eugenics movement was declining, but the Nazi Party's policies were heavily influenced by its ideas.